 - Time and place for the presentation, plus the examiner's name.

 Your education administrator will now announce your presentation.

 - Contact your education administrator for a number for your Thesis.

-- There are links at IFM's general thesis homepage to "Titelsida" and "Bibliotekssida".
+- There are links at IFM's general thesis homepage to "Front Page" and "Library Page".
 You use these when your work is ready to be published and printed.

 PUBLISH STUDENT THESIS - LiU E-press

 - You find information about publishing under Net.Publ.
 M. Thesis.